rick/omg-what-have-we-built-talk/talk.md

 ---

-### Without these people will work at cross purposes and positive change will be hugely difficult
+### Without these, people will work at cross purposes and positive change will be hugely difficult

 ---